peteroupc/CBOR/docs/PeterO.ExtendedFloat.md

     public PeterO.ExtendedFloat[] DivideAndRemainderNaturalScale(
         PeterO.ExtendedFloat divisor);

 Calculates the quotient and remainder using the DivideToIntegerNaturalScale and the formula in RemainderNaturalScale.
-This is meant to be similar to the divideAndRemainder method in Java's BigDecimal.

 <b>Parameters:</b>